peterujah/php-string-list/README.md

 ### List Formatting

-A valid string list in Luminova follows specific formats:
+A valid string list in this context follows specific formats:

 1. **Comma-Separated Non-Nested Arrays**: Use commas to separate elements in a flat array both key-value pairs.